Skip to main content

 That is especially relevant where firms want dependable outputs from sensitive personal data, recorded calls, and customer files.

-Using LLMs alone will require 100% human validation- using it on top of structured confidence scored data, which can only be delivered by predictive AI models, will be both more accurate and auditable.
+Firms can still use generative AI productively.
+Using LLMs alone will require full human validation - using them on top of structured, confidence-scored data, which can only be delivered by predictive AI models, will be both more accurate and auditable.

 The NIST AI Risk Management Framework reaches a similar conclusion in broader terms by treating trustworthiness, governance, and risk controls as design requirements rather than afterthoughts.